Read Philosophical Gradients with voice, context, and method in the same frame.

 Prompt 3: I intend to populate those gradients with the names of philosophers who hold the views along the gradients.
 Provide advice on this next step.

-The central claim is this: To populate the gradients of philosophical thought with the names of philosophers who hold views along these gradients, follow these steps.
+In plain terms: To populate the gradients of philosophical thought with the names of philosophers who hold views along these gradients, follow these steps.

 Expand Lists